Updated on July 15th, 2025 by Nathan Parsh

 Competitive Advantages & Recession Performance

 P&G has several competitive advantages.
-The first is its strong brand portfolio.
-P&G has several brands that generate annual sales in excess of $1 billion.
+The first is its strong brand portfolio, which includes several brands with annual sales exceeding $1 billion.

 The company invests heavily in advertising to retain its competitive position, which it can do thanks to its financial strength.
 It also invests heavily in research and development.
 This investment is a competitive advantage for P&G; R&D fuels product innovation, while advertising helps market new products and gain share.